gregnewman/django-cachebuster/README.rst

 Cachebuster Template Tags
 =========================

-Just that.
 Use the cachebuster tag_helpers to ensure the browswers are not caching your css or javascript edits.
 Using the template tags will return a full css or javascript tag with the filename and a sha1 string appended based on the name of the file and the edit date of the file.
 When the file is changed the hash is also updated.

 **Usage**